Bengaluru Namma Pride March: 2017

 The 2017 Bengaluru Pride March was held on 26 November, covering a distance of 4.5 km.
 It was the 10th anniversary for the Namma Pride.
 The March witnessed a gathering of 7,000 people, which is the largest turnout yet for the city's pride marches.
-Continuing the demands of repealing Section 377 of the Indian Penal Code, the protestors rallied for the right to self-identification, compulsory sexual identity education, creation of State Transgender Welfare Commission, repealing of Section 36A of the Karnataka Police Act and provision of shelters for transgenders.
+Continuing the demands of repealing Section 377 of the Indian Penal Code, the protestors rallied for the right to self-identification, compulsory sexual identity education, creation of State Transgender Welfare Commission, repealing of Section 36A of the Karnataka Police Act and provision of shelters for transgender people.
 Many protestors criticized the Centre's Rights of Transgender Bill, stating that it criminalizes trans people instead of protecting their rights.
 The State Government's recent transgender policy received positive response from the participants.